benevpi/bugreport/_posts/2018-11-16-Pi-in-the-sky.markdown

 excerpt_separator: <!--more-->
 ---

-In this episode: We exclusively reveal why the CD32 single-handedly brought down Commodore.
-Plus some other news.
+In this episode: Ben and Andrew shamelessly plug their employer.

 <!--more-->